-While the duration of the COVID-19 pandemic and the scope of its impact on the economy is uncertain, the Bank is proactively working with its borrowers in those sectors most affected by the pandemic and offering loan modifications to borrowers who are or may be unable to meet their contractual payment obligations because of the effects of the COVID-19 pandemic.
-The Bank has also assigned its Chairman, Chief Executive Officer, Chief Credit Officer and Chief Lending Officer to partner with the Bank's lenders on those borrowers most impacted by the pandemic to ensure the Company is proactively addressing those credits with the appropriate oversight and modifications when warranted, helping those borrowers bridge the gap until the economy begins to normalize.
-As part of the Bank's efforts to support its customers and protect the Bank, and in accordance with the Joint Interagency Regulatory Guidance, the Bank has offered varying forms of loan modifications ranging from 90-day payment deferrals to 6- to 12-month interest only terms to provide borrowers relief.
-As of March 31, 2020, total loan modifications attributed to the COVID-19 pandemic were approximately \$155 million, or 7%, of the Company's loan portfolio.
-As of May 1st, 2020, total loan modifications attributed to COVID-19 had increased to approximately \$390 million, or 18%, of the Company's loan portfolio.
+While the duration of the COVID-19 pandemic and the scope of its impact on the economy is uncertain, the Bank continues to be proactive with its borrowers in those sectors most affected by the COVID-19 pandemic and offering loan modifications to borrowers who are or may be unable to meet their contractual payment obligations because of the effects of COVID-19.
+As part of the Bank's efforts to support its customers and protect the Bank, the Bank has offered varying forms of loan modifications including 90-day payment deferrals, 6-month interest only terms, or in certain select cases periods of longer than 6 months of interest only, to provide borrowers relief.
+As of March 31, 2021, total active loan modifications attributed to COVID-19 were approximately \$47 million, or 2.1%, of the Company's loan portfolio.
+The active modification breakdown is: 1% are 6 months interest only, 98% are interest only periods longer than 6 months, primarily in the Bank's hotel portfolio, and 1% are payment deferrals of one to four months on consumer loans.